 LEADERSHIP DEVELOPMENT TEAM (formerly Nominating Committee)

-The Leadership Development Team promotes participation in the activities and governance of First Parish and recommends members for elected positions, mindful of the congregation’s commitment to multiculturalism

 Member Joanna Fink

 Member Shelby Meyeroff

 Member Shaun Paul

 Leadership Development Team members: Gwen Cranmore, Loring Brinkerhoff, Andrew Drane, David Light, Beth Reagan, Chair.

 Safe Congregation

 At First Parish we covenant to welcome all people to the table, to nourish and serve each other and to respect and honor the inherent worth and dignity of every person.
 To achieve these goals it is essential that we maintain a safe environment that protects children and adults from harm while fostering their spiritual growth.
 We encourage anyone who has witnessed or experienced verbal, sexual or physical abuse at First Parish to contact the appropriate team: